bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 Much easier than writing a bunch of query modules.
 More efficient too.

 What was the most challenging part of the work today, and why?
 Just getting it working with Windows.
 Lots of little tweaks here and there.

+Tuesday

+What went well (in the context of working on the assignment) today?
+It was pretty straightforward I thought, just a bunch of reading documentation.

+What was particularly interesting or surprising about the topic(s) today?
+Mmmm, I really like the embeddings and the ease in gathering/storing tweet history.

+What was the most challenging part of the work today, and why?
+As usual, making it all work on Win10.